Porte Brown at a Glance:

 Charity Gaming - Most states in the US allow nonprofits and charities to raise donations through some form of gambling.
 Rules can vary from state to state, but in jurisdictions where it is legal charities can run bingo games, pull-tabs, raffles, or even casino-style games such as blackjack and roulette.
 Success can depend on how well the games are organized and run.
 Competition from casinos, state lotteries, and other forms of legal gambling can have a negative impact on charitable gaming.

 Favorable Demographics - Older people and their estates represent a significant portion of the donor base for many nonprofits.
-Americans 65 and over are the fastest-growing segment of the population, projected to increase by more than 50% between 2015 and 2030.
+Americans 65 and over are the fastest-growing segment of the population, projected to increase by nearly 50% between 2016 and 2030.
 Many older Americans have both the inclination and the means to make larger charitable contributions.

 Internet Donations - Many nonprofits have made it easy for donors to contribute over secure websites.
 Consequently, online giving has joined more traditional channels as a mission-critical part of the fundraising mix.
 Donating online is often more efficient than offline and can help charities reduce administrative costs.
 Nonprofits seem to have the most success when they combine traditional appeals, such as direct mail, with the option to give electronically.